Prologue

 She thrusts a kelly-green T-shirt at me as she slides by.

-“True.”
+“Fair.”
 I head toward my bedroom.
-"I’m gonna throw this on.
+“I’m gonna throw this on.
 Be right back.”

 “No worries,” she says.
 “Can I grab a beer?”

 I stop and turn around, watching as she opens my fridge and peers in.
-“I thought we were going to a pub crawl?”
+“Aren’t we going bar hopping?”
 I ask.

 I grew up around spoiled trust-fund kids who’d been drinking and doing drugs since middle school.
 The lifestyle got old for me quickly.